renpy/renpy/sphinx/source/display_problems.rst

 be to check for an update to your graphics card drivers.

 If upgrading your video drivers does not fix the problem, you should disable OpenGL support.

-* To temporarily disable OpenGL support (for the duration of a single game session), start Ren'Py while holding down the ``shift`` key.

-* To permanently disable OpenGL support, download this `environment.txt <_static/environment.txt>`_ file, and place it in the directory with the .exe or .py file used to start Ren'Py.
+To disable OpenGL support:

+1. Hold down shift while starting Ren'Py.
+2. From the "Graphics Acceleration" menu that appears, choose "Prefer Software Renderer".
+3. Choose "Continue".